-It's Penguin Awareness Day! - Let's celebrate our black and white feathered friends!
+It's Penguin Awareness Day on 20 January each year, when we celebrate our black and white feathered friends!

 Unfortunately climate change is becoming a growing worry for penguins who live in Antarctica, like the Emperor and Adelie penguins.